ancantu/SCICLD2019/docs/reproducibility_git/reproducibility_git_05.md

 modifications she made this morning "broke" the script and it no longer runs.
 She has spent ~ 1hr trying to fix it, with no luck...

-Luckily, she has been keeping track of her project's versions using Git!
+Luckily, she has been keeping track of her project's versions using Git.
 Which commands below will let her recover the last committed version of her Python script called `data_cruncher.py`?